tangledhelix/DP_oilbiz/checklist.md

 Submit for a decent length of time, up to the maximum.
 Check what's in `ebooks/` folder, it'll all be uploaded.

 * [ ] Make sure git is clean, committed, pushed
+* [ ] If not already done, run online Ebookmaker and get books into `ebooks/`
 * [ ] `make sr`
+* [ ] Write or find a summary/blurb about the book for the SR submission.
+This can help to interest a potential reader.
 * [ ] Go to [project page](https://www.pgdp.net/c/project.php?id=projectID6439914e322af), select SR time period, upload `oilbiz-sr.zip`
 * [ ] Subscribe to “user uploads a SR report” item
 * [ ] Update my Trello project board with due date, set card to SR status